testdatadoglab/test-datadog-hiring-challenge/README.md

 -   *Wget*: Needed to download Terraform and Helm software.
 -   *Kubectl*: Kubernetes CLI.
 -   *Unzip*: Software needed to uncompress files.
--   *Helm*: Utility used in Kubernetes environment which makes easier K8\'s deployments.
+-   *Helm*: Utility used on Kubernetes environment which makes easier K8\'s deployments.